greg-js/arch-wiki-md-repo/wiki/_content/MacBookPro7,1.md

 ```

-<del>Although using PIO should be much slower than using [DMA](http://en.wikipedia.org/wiki/Direct_memory_access), I haven't noticed any performance drop.</del> Further testing showed repetitive occurrences of noticable performance drops.
+~~Although using PIO should be much slower than using [DMA](http://en.wikipedia.org/wiki/Direct_memory_access), I haven't noticed any performance drop.~~ Further testing showed repetitive occurrences of noticable performance drops.
 Mostly expressed as rapid decrease of transfer speed, sometimes even dropped connections.
 It also seems that b43 driver has issues operating at 5Ghz.

 Some later kernels are giving me more success (without PIO), but still some wifi drops have occurred.